maxvitek/roowifi/README.rst

 Roowifi
 =======

-Roowifi is a module for issueing commands to and collecting data from Roomba robots via the RooWifi_ wifi-to-serial device.
+Roowifi is a module for issuing commands to and collecting data from Roomba robots via the RooWifi_ wifi-to-serial device.

 Don't let your Roomba go unhacked!